leapicard/DGINN/README.md

 # Utility scripts

+Several utility scripts upstream and downstream of DGINN in the etc folder,

+## 1/ Upstream

-## 1/ multi_dginn
+### 1/ multi_dginn

-In the etc folder, the script multi_dginn.py allows the user to run several DGINN containers in parallel, from a file of several inputs.
+multi_dginn.py allows the user to run several DGINN containers in parallel, from a file of several inputs.
 A maximum number of running containers can be entered (default is 4) and processes are run up to this maximum.
 Later (when some runs are completed) the same script can be run on the same file of inputs, and successive analyses will be run.
 So, by calling repetively this script, the user will easily complete as many analyses as wanted.

 ```
-python3  multi_dginn.py dataname -p parameters [-i image][-v][-j jobs]
+python3 DGINN/etc/multi_dginn.py dataname -p parameters [-i image][-v][-j jobs]

 where: